 Open Field Editorial Board

 Each year, Cornell’s literary and art magazine is produced by a team of student editors, advised by the faculty director of the Center for the Literary Arts and the R.P.
 Dana Emerging Writer Fellow.
-The editors receive .5 course credit for their work throughout the year.
+The editors are eligible to receive .5 course credit for their work throughout the year.
 Students may apply for the following positions:

 Managing Editor.
 Serves as the point person between the editorial board and the advisors; helps with convening meetings; ensures that layout and editing proceeds according to schedule; handles communications between the editorial board and the authors and artists.

-Literature Editor.
+Copy & Literature Editor.
 Takes the lead on running the literature selection committee and on layout for the literature pieces; may hold a workshop, write-in, or other event to encourage submissions; takes the lead on copyediting the submissions.

 Art & Design Editor.
 Takes the lead on running the art selection committee and on layout for the artwork; may help artists arrange photography of their work to encourage submissions.